jiayao09/RobotArm/README.md

-# 6 DOF Robot Arm Development Process Portfolio
+# 6 DOF Robot Arm Development Process
 I've recently decided to increase the arm's degrees of freedom from 4 to 6.
 This design demo builds upon the Niryo One concept by adding new elements.